Food Shortages? Nope, Too Much Food In The Wrong Places

 Jay Johnson, the produce broker, says there are signs of hope.
 The food banks in Florida, he says, are starting to buy some of his vegetables and figuring out new ways to distribute them.

-They asked Johnson to pack some vegetables in smaller size packs, so food banks don't need so many volunteers to re-pack them.
+They asked Johnson to pack some vegetables in smaller packs, so food banks don't need so many volunteers to repack them.
 "They're understaffed, and don't have warehouse space, and they're having to think creatively," he says.

 "I see a little bit of light at the end of the tunnel here," he says, adding that he won't make money on those sales to food banks.
 Farmers won't either, but at least they'll be able to keep their workforce employed until, hopefully, better times arrive.